nasarar/Credit_Risk_Analysis/README.md

 - Easy Ensemble AdaBoost Classifier: The balanced accuracy score is 93.1% while the high risk precision is 9% and recall is 92%.

 ## Summary
+The analysis of the machine learning models used is seen by inspecting the precision and recalls of each model.
+During the testing with all 6 models, there must be a good balance of precision and recall however the two are always in contention.
+Improving precision will reduce the recall and vice versa. during the credit risk analysis it is showing that the Easy Ensemble AdaBoost Classifier has the best balance of both including a high accuracy score of 93% as well.